• Mattress Guides

 Types of mattresses that may need routine rotations include memory foam, innerspring, hybrid, and latex.

-Both memory foam and innerspring mattresses should be rotated every three months.
+Both Memory foam and innerspring mattresses should be rotated every three months.
 This ensures the bed wears evenly and lasts longer—routine rotation may even prevent sagging.

 Hybrid mattresses need to be rotated every 3 to 6 months.
 Even though hybrids contain more materials than other mattress types, regular rotation prevents premature wear and tear.